Pressure And Winds – Introduction

 - Dew Point: Air is said to be saturated if it is holding all the water vapour it can hold at a given temperature (100 percent relative humidity).
 The temperature at which a given mass of air becomes saturated is termed as the dew point.

-- Absolute Humidity: The amount of water vapour present in a unit volume of air is called absolute humidity.
+- Absolute Humidity: The amount of water vapor present in a unit volume of air is called absolute humidity.
 It is expressed as gram /m3.

-- Specific Humidity: The mass of water vapour contained in a unit mass of air is termed as specific humidity.
-It is expressed as grams of water vapour per kilogram of air.
+- Specific Humidity: The mass of water vapor contained in a unit mass of air is termed as specific humidity.
+It is expressed as grams of water vapor per kilogram of air.

 The Adiabatic Processes